 Paychecks are issued every two weeks, normally on Fridays.
 You are strongly encouraged to have your check directly deposited into your checking account.
 To sign up for direct deposit, visit the My Rutgers Portal Page.
 You will see Direct Deposit set up in the left column and be prompted to enter your banking information.
 If you do not elect direct deposit, your check will be mailed to your home.
-Any questions about paychecks should be directed to Ms. Michelle Blackmon, FASC Director of Finance and Administration (ymb28@rutgers.edu or x6836).
+Any questions regarding your paycheck should be directed to the University's One Source Center https://uhr.rutgers.edu/onesource/home